 (a) Entry.
-If a party against whom a judgment for affirmative relief is sought has
+If a party against whom a judgment for affirmative relief is sought has failed to

-failed to plead or otherwise appear and the
+plead or otherwise appear and the

-fact is made to appear failure is shown by
+fact is made to appear failure is shown by affidavit or

-by default in favor of the plaintiff and against the defendant as follows:
+in favor of the plaintiff and against the defendant as follows:

-When If the plaintiff's claim against a defendant is for a sum certain or for a sum
+When If the plaintiff's claim against a defendant is for a sum certain or for a sum which

-the claim is founded based, may direct the entry of judgment.
+claim is founded based, may direct the entry of judgment.

 the evidence and assess the damages;

 the purpose of an accounting or for the taking of testimony or for

 a determination of the facts; or